jisernfontanet/jisernfontane.github.io/resume.md

 ---
 ## Currently

 I am researcher at the Institut de Ciències del Mar (CSIC), Barcelona.
-I am also the Head of Oprational Oceanography and Member of the Board of Directors at the Institut Català per a la Governança del Mar, Barcelonna
+I am also the Head of the Oprational Oceanography Service of the Institut Català per a la Governança del Mar and Member of its Board of Directors, Barcelona

 ## Education